 What does it take to get a contractor’s license in the state of Arizona?
 It’s actually more involved than you may think.
-If you’re looking to complete working requiring this type of license, there are numerous requirements you must get done.
+If you’re looking to complete work in Arizona that requires a contractor’s license, there are numerous requirements you must complete.

 - Obtain Necessary Materials.
-To commence, you must get license and exam applications.
+To start, you must get license and exam applications.
 You can pick these up at the local office of Arizona Registrar of Contractors.

 - Claim a Qualifying Party.
 A qualifying party is an individual with the required experience, skill and knowledge as defined under A.R.S. § 32-1122(E).
 This can be a member of a partnership, a corporate officer, a sole proprietorship, a member of an LLC, or an employee of a contracting business.